 - This is much bigger than any of the parks in the UK.
 You need to plan your time wisely.
 Their website had details of all the rides – have a plan of attack in place before you go, otherwise you’ll miss something.

 - Photos – you can purchase a prepaid wrist band to store the images digitally which works out cheaper.
 As we weren’t going on any of the bigger rides we opted just to buy one of Monkey & I on the Tomahawk for 7.95€.
-All the rides which have cameras on them are marked on the map so you can see how many photos you are likely to want.
+The rides which have cameras on them are marked on the map.

 We will definitely be going back without doubt, Hubby’s already talking about booking into one of the resort hotels!
 I would definately recommend it if you are visiting the area.